ualberta-rcg/scRNA-seq/Analysis_with_Seurat.md

 # Launch Rstudio

-To launch Rstudio, you need to download the scRNA-seq.sif from the following google drive.
+To launch Rstudio, you need to use the scRNA-seq.sif in the cluster.

-##### The container image file can be found at: https://drive.google.com/drive/folders/18vXOcOPEPUGW85fM6ZbCxKQJQuHnanQD?usp=sharing

-##### If you are using workshop cluster @spring2025-uofa.c3.ca

     cp /project/def-sponsor00/scRNA-seq/test_cluster.sh .
     sbatch test_cluster.sh

-##### If you are using the Alliance cluster

-This is the job script you can use in the Alliance cluster.
-Please change the account and server domain before submitting the job.

-    sbatch alliance_cluseter.sh

-##### If you are using your own Linux system
+##### If you are using the Alliance cluster or your own Linux system, you can download scRNA-seq.sif from the shared Google Drive: https://drive.google.com/drive/folders/18vXOcOPEPUGW85fM6ZbCxKQJQuHnanQD?usp=sharing

-This is the bash script that you run in your local computer

-    cd /path/to/scRNA-seq.sif
-    bash local_linux.sh

 # R packages needed